Danielle Lithwick, MA, RP | Psychotherapy & Counselling for Eating Disorders and Body Image Concerns | Ottawa, ON

 Learn what it means to not obsess about food and eat normally.

-This week, I’m exploring what it could look like to NOT be on a diet.
-Since diet talk and food rules have become the norm, it might be hard to imagine what it actually means to eat “normally”.
+Diet talk and food rules have become so normalized in everyday life, it might be hard to imagine what it actually means to eat “normally”.
 And what eating “normally” means to you may be different than what it means to me or someone else.
 However, there is a wonderfully comprehensive definition out there that I think many people can relate to and that I’d like to share with you here.
 It’s none other than, the infamous quote from Ellyn Satter, an international authority on eating and feeding practices, called “What Is Normal Eating?” :

 Normal eating is going to the table hungry and eating until you are satisfied.